dalong0514/readnotes/20200106计算原文/2020112Clean-Architecture/2020112Clean-Architecture2101.md

 The  Theme  of  an  Architecture

-Go back and read Ivar Jacobson’s seminal work on software architecture: Object Oriented Software Engineering.
+Go back and read Ivar Jacobson's seminal work on software architecture: Object Oriented Software Engineering.
 Notice the subtitle of the book: A Use Case Driven Approach.
 In this book Jacobson makes the point that software architectures are structures that support the use cases of the system.
 Just as the plans for a house or a library scream about the use cases of those buildings, so should the architecture of a software application scream about the use cases of the application.

 196